oshuncruz/objectdetectionpics/README.md

-# Object Detection with Remote Camera Control
+# Clothing Object Detection with Remote Camera Control

-This Python script utilizes YOLOv5 for real-time object detection using your camera, with the ability to capture images when specific conditions are met.
+This Python script utilizes YOLOv5 for real-time object detection of clothing items using your camera, with the ability to capture images when specific conditions are met.
 The captured images are saved locally.
+This project is based on the DeepFashion2 dataset, a dataset for clothing and fashion analysis.
 Below is a step-by-step guide on how to use the code.

 ## Prerequisites